o3de/o3de.org/content/docs/userguide/rendering/effect-groups/enabling-disabling.md

 ---
-description: ' Enable or disable effect groups with the &script-canvas; editor or in Lua. '
+description: ' Enable or disable effect groups with the Script Canvas editor or in Lua. '
 title: Enabling and Disabling Effect Groups
 ---